 The Parliamentary elections in Armenia will be held on 2 April 2017.
 Following constitutional amendments, endorsed previously by voters in a referendum in December 2015, Armenia is “transitioning from a semi-presidential to a parliamentary political system”.
-The changes considerably reduce the powers of the president in favor of the prime minister and the national parliament.
+The changes considerably reduce the president`s authority in favor of the prime minister and the national parliament.
 Thus, for the first time, Armenian citizens will elect members of parliament (MPs) “under the revised political system”.

 Notable the elections will be held one year before the start of the second and last parliamentary term of current Armenian president Serzh Sarkisian and the end of Armenia’s transition to a parliamentary political system.
 The National Assembly which will be elected in April will also choose the next president of the state, which will obtain a formal honorary role.